 Facilitation payments, also known as "back-handers" or "grease payments", are typically small, unofficial payments made to secure or expedite a routine or necessary action (for example by a government official).
 They are not common in the UK but are common in some other jurisdictions in which we operate.
-Bribery laws in other jurisdictions in which we operate may not criminalise facilitation payments, but the Cohort Group does not allow this.
+Bribery laws in other jurisdictions in which we operate may not criminalise facilitation payments, but the Cohort Group does not allow this and to make such payments would still be a criminal offence under the Act.